Woman enjoying yoga on the beach at sunset

 Other Steps to Take

-• See a Therapist: Behavioral therapy for anxiety is an excellent resource for managing your mental health.
+• Seeing a Therapist: Behavioral therapy for anxiety is an excellent resource for managing your mental health.
 A therapist will work with you to develop coping strategies, self-soothing techniques, and healthy habits.
 Your therapy appointments are a safe and confidential place to talk about your challenges and victories.

-• Consider Medication: Anxiety medication may also be part of your treatment plan.
+• Considering Medication: Anxiety medication may also be part of your treatment plan.
 A psychiatrist will work with you to find the right type of anxiety medication for your needs.
 They will also talk you through potential side effects and ensure that your prescription is working for you.

-Anxiety can make everyday life more difficult.
-But by taking care of yourself and having a mental health team on your side, you can thrive.
-The team at SOL Mental Health is proud to offer the anxiety counseling Colorado, Maryland, New York, and Texas residents can trust.
+Anxiety can make everyday life more difficult, but it doesn't have to control it.
+Taking care of yourself and having a mental health team on your side allows you to not only manage anxiety symptoms, but to thrive each and every day.
+The team at SOL Mental Health is proud to offer anxiety counseling you can trust to see you through the symptoms.
 Our licensed therapists and psychiatrists will put together a treatment plan based on your unique needs.
-Contact us today to set up a brief consultation.

 Does My Insurance Cover a Therapist at SOL Mental Health?